- What Is Cholestasis?

 - What Are the Treatments for Obstetric Cholestasis?

 - Are There Any Natural Remedies for Obstetric Cholestasis?

-- How Can You Prevent Potential Complication of Obstetric Cholestasis?
+- How Can You Prevent Potential Complications of Obstetric Cholestasis?

-Also known as obstetric cholestasis, it is an uncommon condition that occurs during pregnancy and affects the liver, causing itching in pregnancy.
-It results in the affected woman feeling itchy and affects one in 70 pregnant Indian women.
+Also known as obstetric cholestasis, it is an uncommon condition that occurs during pregnancy and affects the liver, causing itching during pregnancy.
+This condition is seen in 1 in 70 pregnant Indian women.
 This condition causes the blockage of the normal flow of bile in the body.
 Medical practitioners now prefer to call it intrahepatic cholestasis of pregnancy or ICP.

 Because the flow of bile is blocked, the bile builds up in the liver.
-The bile then begins to leak into the bloodstream particularly the bile salts.
-When this happens, it makes the skin extremely itchy especially of the hands and feet.
+The bile, particularly the bile salts, then begin to leak into the bloodstream.
+When this happens, it makes the skin extremely itchy, especially of the hands and feet.
 It usually manifests in the last trimester of the pregnancy.
 While this condition does not seem to have any long term effects on the mother’s health, it can cause severe complications for the infant.

 There aren’t any clear reasons as to why cholestasis of pregnancy occurs.
 However, there are hypotheses that hormonal and genetic factors might play a role.

 Some women might be highly sensitive to the changes in hormonal levels caused due to their pregnancy.
 The increase in oestrogen and progesterone affects the liver in a way that slows down the bile as it flows through the tiny ducts.